 Learn how these algorithms combine sensor data to provide a comprehensive understanding of the drone’s surroundings.

-- Use the fused data to make informed decisions about the environment and perform tasks such as navigation, obstacle avoidance, mapping, localization, and search and rescue.
+- See how sensor fusion enhances drone capabilities, enabling tasks such as navigation, obstacle avoidance, mapping, localization, and search and rescue operations.